 Restaurants have made some progress improving children's meals, but progress has been modest and slow.
-Between 2008 and 2012, the percentage of restaurant children's meals meeting nutrition standards increased from 1% to just 3%.3 Thus, states and localities need to nudge restaurants to do better.
-Disassociating toys and other rewards from unhealthy foods and improving the nutritional quality of restaurant children's meals is a shared responsibility that should involve states, localities, restaurants, and parents.
+Between 2008 and 2012, the percentage of restaurant children's meals meeting nutrition standards increased from 1% to just 3%.
+States and localities need to nudge restaurants to do better.
+Improving the nutritional quality of restaurant children's meals is a shared responsibility that should involve states, localities, restaurants, and parents.